 The original façade featuring typical Pombalian architecture is being renovated, keeping the beautiful original style whilst upgrading the properties to the 21st century by offering most units outside space.
 The apartments located on the upper floors will enjoy a glimpse of the River Tagus and the April 25th Bridge.

 Designed by the architectural atelier Appleton and Domingos, the interior spaces are elegant and modern, with special attention paid to the quality of the finishing materials and construction techniques.

 The prices per square metre at Rua da Rosa 55 are still low in comparison to its neighbouring districts of Chiado and Príncipe Real, with the properties therefore representing great value locally and internationally.

 The immediate vicinity offers everything you need; restaurants, shops, cafes, boutiques and cultural highlights are all on your doorstep.

 Portugal provides one of the best Golden Visa Programmes, leading to permanent residency & European passport, which you'll be benefiting from when investing in one of those properties.
-Click here if you want to learn more about the programme.

 Why Bairro Alto?

 Located on one of the hills of Lisbon, between elegant Príncipe Real and trendy Chiado, the narrow cobblestoned streets of Bairro Alto are filled with local and traditional shops next to trendy restaurants and seduce the local and international population, especially at nights where bars and restaurants get overcrowded and create a truly unique experience in Lisbon.